Cable-stayed bridge: Comparison with suspension bridge

 Cable-stayed bridges may appear to be similar to suspension bridges, but they are quite different in principle and construction.
 In suspension bridges, large main cables (normally two) hang between the towers and are anchored at each end to the ground.
 This can be difficult to implement when ground conditions are poor.
 The main cables, which are free to move on bearings in the towers, bear the load of the bridge deck.
 Before the deck is installed, the cables are under tension from their own weight.
 Along the main cables smaller cables or rods connect to the bridge deck, which is lifted in sections.
 As this is done, the tension in the cables increases, as it does with the live load of traffic crossing the bridge.
 The tension on the main cables is transferred to the ground at the anchorages and by downwards compression on the towers.

 In cable-stayed bridges, the towers are the primary load-bearing structures that transmit the bridge loads to the ground.
 A cantilever approach is often used to support the bridge deck near the towers, but lengths further from them are supported by cables running directly to the towers.
-That has the disadvantage, unlike for the suspension bridge, that the cables pull to the sides as opposed to directly up, which requires the bridge deck to be stronger to resist the resulting horizontal compression loads, but it has the advantage of not requiring firm anchorages to resist the horizontal pull of the main cables of the suspension bridge.
+That has the disadvantage, unlike for the suspension bridge, that the cables pull to the sides as opposed to directly up, which requires the bridge deck to be stronger to resist the resulting horizontal compression loads, but it has the advantage of not requiring firm anchorages to resist the horizontal pull of the main cables of a suspension bridge.
 By design, all static horizontal forces of the cable-stayed bridge are balanced so that the supporting towers do not tend to tilt or slide and so must only resist horizontal forces from the live loads.

 The following are key advantages of the cable-stayed form: